 Every meal I eat while traveling, trying new restaurants.
 I stalk my favorite chefs on social media (no really, it takes actual will power for me to not comment on every single instagram post of Chef Thomas Keller praising him and his genius).
 I also love watching Netflix’s series that focus on exploring the art and science of food.

-I worked in restaurants, commercial kitchens, and even event caterers growing up .
-I’ve also had lovely employers who invested in my inflight skill sets whether that be WSET Wine Certifications, The British Butler Institute, European Service Training, and even Davinci Training in Fort Lauderdale, Florida.
-My hope is to share these skills I’ve learned on Flightess.
+I worked in restaurants, commercial kitchens, and event caterers growing up.
+I went to culinary school in Mallorca, Spain.
+I’ve also had lovely employers who invested in my inflight skill sets whether that be WSET Wine Certifications, The British Butler Institute, European Etiquette & Service Training, and Davinci Training in Fort Lauderdale, Florida.

 I once picked thru 4 boxes of lucky charms with a gloved hand to render every last marshmallow.
 However, I always tell people being a Corporate Flight Attendant is like The Devil Wears Prada, except on an international level.